-You will need to use audio, video, and still imagery with Audacity, Adobe Premier, and Photoshop to edit and composite files, as well as build an interface deliverable for the class.
+You will need to use audio, video, and still imagery with Audacity, Adobe Premier, and Photoshop to edit and composite files.
 The written copy must be produced exclusively by the student without outside help.

 Additionally, you can collect and use media source files from the web following the Fair Use Guidelines.
 To avoid copyright issues, you can use Public Domain or Creative Commons licensed media.
 You can also create your own media resources by shooting video, recording audio, and taking photographs.
-Most smart phones will work great for this, but you can also check out handheld cameras for short periods when available at school.
+Most smart phones will work great for this, but you can also use a handheld camera if you have one.

 Set Goals and Parameters (Requirements)

 Each student will successfully make an original video composite that communicates a predefined idea creatively and uniquely.
 All media sources MUST be used in a transformative way so that the new work becomes an original piece taking on a distinct life of its own.

 Additional goals met within this process are a majority of the Student Learning Outcomes for this course, with exception to 3D design.

 Each individual’s composited video must meet the following:

 - resolution: minimum 720p (1280px x 720px) AND maximum 1920 x 1080 (1080p)